WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 Consider supporting invaluable projects like [The Tor Project](https://donate.torproject.org/cryptocurrency) or [the Electronic Frontier Foundation](https://supporters.eff.org/donate/donate).
 You can find a list of organizations that accept bitcoin donations [here](https://en.bitcoin.it/wiki/Donation-accepting_organizations_and_projects).

 ### Spend the change with another entity, where you don't mind if each of the two know that you also sent coins to the other person.
-For example, if you buy something from Alice that costs 0.03 bitcoin, and you choose a UTXO in your wallet containing 0.10 bitcoin to use for payment.
+For example, if you buy something from Alice that costs 0.03 bitcoin, and you choose a UTXO in your wallet containing 0.1 bitcoin to use for payment.
+UTXO in your wallet containing 0.10 bitcoin to use for payment.
 Alice receives her 0.03 bitcoin, and the remaining change (0.07) bitcoin is assigned to another address in your wallet.
 Since Alice knows the details of the transaction, she knows that the 0.07 bitcoin at that address belongs to you.

 If you then send that 0.07 bitcoin to someone else that Alice doesn't like, she can see it and could potentially use that information against you.
 But if instead you spend the 0.07 bitcoin change in a transaction to Carol, who you know is a good friend of Alice, then Alice probably won't mind.